celestiaorg/devrel-tools/README.md

-# Devrel Tools
+# DevRel Tools

-Repo for developer toolings for devrel to reference in docs or for demo purposes.
+Repo for developer toolings for DevRel to reference in docs or for demo purposes.